Terrapin Station

-Recording
+Background

 With the folding of their own record label and a change in management, the Grateful Dead signed with recently founded Arista Records.
 Label head Clive Davis had been interested in working with the band since his time at Columbia Records and had previously signed their colleagues New Riders of the Purple Sage.
-He added the Dead to the label with the agreement that they work under an outside producer – something they had not tried on a studio album since 1968's Anthem of the Sun (though 1970's American Beauty had been co-produced by engineer Stephen Barncard).
-Keith Olsen was chosen to produce and the band temporarily moved to Los Angeles, as Olsen preferred to work at Sound City, where he had recently achieved success producing Fleetwood Mac's 1975 comeback album.
+He added the Dead to the label with the agreement that they work under an outside producer – something they had not tried on a studio album since Anthem of the Sun (1968), though American Beauty (1970) had been co-produced by engineer Stephen Barncard.
+After talks with several prospoects, including Val Garay and Eagles producer Bill Szymczyk, they settled on Keith Olsen.
+The band temporarily moved to Los Angeles, as Olsen preferred to work at Sound City, where he had recently achieved success producing Fleetwood Mac's self-titled 1975 album.